lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Time and Timers.md

 $end(SlowingClock)$

 This has two time parameters, `start` and `incr`, each with default value `100 ms` <span class="lf-c lf-cpp lf-rs">and type $time$</span>.
 This parameter is used to initialize the `interval` state variable, which also stores a time.
-The $logical$ $action$ `a`, explained [below](/docs/handbook/actions#logical-actions), is used to schedule events to occur at time `start` after program startup and then at intervals that are increased each time by `incr`.
+The $logical$ $action$ `a`, explained in [Actions](/docs/handbook/actions#logical-actions), is used to schedule events to occur at time `start` after program startup and then at intervals that are increased each time by `incr`.
 The result of executing this program will look like this:

 ```
 Logical time since start: 100000000 nsec.